 Ever since playing a Munchkin in a grammar school performance of The Wizard of Oz, Danni has been smitten with the theatre.
 She attended Ball State University to study musical theatre.
 (Other Ball State alumni include David Letterman, Steadman Graham and John Schnatter, founder of Papa John’s Pizza.)
 We chat about her inspirations, aspirations and dream roles.
 You can view a clip of Danni’s performance in Mamma Mia here.

 The latest news in our recurring watch of the world’s elephant community is about the cold weather sweeping across northern India and threatening the health and well-being of these gentle mammals at the Wildlife SOS Elephant Conservation and Care Center.
 Big-hearted local villagers have begun knitting giant sweaters to keep the pachyderms warm.
 These colorful new duds take about 4 weeks to create.
 But it’s well worth the effort to keep these animals happy and comfortable, especially considering all the hardships they’ve been through.
-To buy a blanket for an elephant at Wildlife SOS click here.
-Or you can knit your own sweater and send it to them!
+Click here to see great photos of the locals knitting with the elephants and some of the finished products.
+You can knit your own sweater and send it to them!
 Learn about other ways to help at http://wildlifesos.org/donate-2-2/.

 About a year ago, Danni co-founded, with Artistic Director Harmony France, a new Chicago theatre company called Firebrand Theatre, the first “equity feminist musical theatre company” committed to employing and empowering women by expanding opportunities on and off the stage.
 The inaugural season includes 9 to 5 The Musical and Lizzie, a rock musical based on the true-life story of accused axe-murderess Lizzie Borden(!).
 Plus a kick-off benefit concert called Nothin’ Like a Dame: A Celebration of Women in Musical Theatre.
 That February 27th performance featuring 28 singers was sold-out!
 Congratulations, Firebrand, and best of luck in your new exciting venture.